-You’re at the intersection where it points north, thinking about how the Dutch have zero traffic lights and it’s entirely roundabouts and it’s so smooth and harmless and no crashes ever occur when your steering wheel headbutts you and your dashboard rears back for another assault and you’re rolling forward into the tulips in the centre of the doughnut and you’re ripping the handbrake up and running to the back of the car to check if Livvy’s okay in her black plastic shell and you can see a big cocky white Jeep backing away and the driver, a man with tattoos on his neck and a gold chain with a dollar sign, a man who looks about 24, 25, same age as you, actually, he could be a companion in another dimension, he’s about to drive away until you tell Livvy you’ll be right back and step in front of the Jeep waving your arms like you’re putting out a fire and bellow STOOOOOP.
+You’re at the intersection where the road points north, thinking about how the Dutch have zero traffic lights and it’s entirely roundabouts and no crashes ever occur when your steering wheel headbutts you.
+Your dashboard rears back for another assault and you’re rolling forward into the tulips in the centre of the doughnut and you’re ripping the handbrake up and running to the back of the car to check if Livvy’s okay in her black plastic shell and you can see a big cocky white Jeep backing away and the driver, a man with tattoos on his neck and a gold chain with a dollar sign, a man who looks about 24, 25, same age as you, actually, he could be a companion in another dimension, he’s about to drive away until you tell Livvy you’ll be right back and step in front of the Jeep waving your arms like you’re putting out a fire and bellow STOOOOOP.

 ‘You hit us!
 What the hell?
 I have a kid in the back.’

-He’s chewing and staring ahead.
-The rear of your car is half in the roundabout flowers, half on the road.
+He’s chewing gum and staring ahead.
+Your car is half in the roundabout flowers, half on the road.
 You are blocking his way.

-‘I was – I don’t know my directions very– my husband moved us here cause his company’s – look I’m sorry if I did, I mean I just… Hang on.
-It’s a give way sign.
+‘I was – I don’t know my directions very– we’ve only just moved here, and look I’m sorry if I did, I mean I just… Hang on.
+It’s a Give Way sign.
 You’re supposed to stop.’

-‘You’re sposda just slow down at Give Ways so peeps don’t rear-end ya.’
+‘You’re sposda just slow down at Give Ways, else peeps’ll rear-end ya,’ he says.

 ‘But I have a baby in the back.’